QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

             - find itself only processing interrupts and never allowing a user-level process to run
         - better occasionally use polling
     - optimization: coalescing
-        - multiple interrupts can be coalesced into a single in- terrupt delivery
+        - multiple interrupts can be coalesced into a single interrupt delivery
 - Efficient Data Movement
     - when using programmed I/O (PIO) to transfer a large chunk of data to a device
     - CPU used on a trivial task